History of Chelsea F.C. (1952–1983): Ted Drake: modernisation and the Championship (1952–1961)

 Chelsea's points total of 52 for that season remains one of the lowest to have secured the English League title since the First World War.
 In the final game of the season, Chelsea, now champions, were given a guard of honour by Matt Busby's Manchester United Busby Babes.
-That same season saw the club complete a unique quadruple, with the reserve, 'A' and junior sides also winning their respective leagues.
+That same season saw the reserve, 'A' and junior sides also win their respective leagues.

-Winning the Championship should have ensured that Chelsea became the first English participants in the inaugural European Champions' Cup competition to be staged the following season.
-Indeed, they were drawn to face Swedish champions Djurgårdens IF in the first round.
-Chelsea, however, were denied by the intervention of the Football League and the FA, many of whose leading members were opposed to the idea and felt that primacy should be given to domestic competitions, so the club were persuaded to withdraw.
+Winning the Championship made Chelsea eligible to become the first English participants in the inaugural European Champions' Cup competition to be staged the following season.
+They were drawn to face Swedish champions Djurgårdens IF in the first round.
+Chelsea, however, did not take part after the intervention of the Football League and the FA, many of whose leading members were opposed to the idea and felt that primacy should be given to domestic competitions, so the club were persuaded to withdraw.
 Chelsea did play an unofficial UK championship friendly against Scottish champions Aberdeen, which Aberdeen won.
 Chelsea presented a plate with the club crest to Aberdeen as a reward.

-Chelsea were unable to build on their title success, and finished a disappointing 16th the following season.
-The team was aging and there followed a succession of uninspiring mid-table finishes; one bright spot in this period was the emergence of the prolific goalscorer Jimmy Greaves, who scored 122 league goals in four seasons.
-Along with Greaves, a series of other promising youngsters, informally known as Drake's Ducklings, emerged in the first team, though their inexperience ensured that performances remained erratic.
-One of the lowest points for the club in this period was being knocked out of the FA Cup in the 3rd round by Fourth Division side, Crewe Alexandra, in January 1961.
-After Greaves was sold to Milan, results slumped without his goal contributions.
+Chelsea were unable to build on their title success, and finished 16th the following season.
+The team was aging and subsequently recorded several mid-table finishes; during this period, Jimmy Greaves emerged and scored 122 league goals in four seasons.
+Along with Greaves, a series of other young players, informally known as Drake's Ducklings, emerged in the first team, though their inexperience contributed to inconsistent performances.
+Chelsea were knocked out of the FA Cup in the 3rd round by Fourth Division side Crewe Alexandra in January 1961.
+After Greaves was sold to Milan, results declined without his goal contributions.
 Drake was sacked in September after a 4–0 loss to Blackpool with Chelsea bottom of the league table.
 He was replaced by 33-year-old player-coach Tommy Docherty.